-Our brand new hotel, only a short walk away from the Mall of the Emirates, we checked into one of the nicest rooms we’d had on The Trip thus far.
-A fluffy bed, multitudes of American TV channels, really hot water, and KFC delivery (it was 1am, everything was closed and we hadn’t eaten dinner.).
-It seemed like we had somehow arrived in New York through a wormhole, as we ate cole slaw on our bed as we watched The Daily Show.
+Our brand new hotel was only a short walk away from the Mall of the Emirates.
+And the room?
+It was by far one of the nicest rooms we’d had on The Trip thus far.
+A fluffy bed, multitudes of American TV channels, really hot water, and KFC delivery (it was 1 am, everything was closed and we hadn’t eaten dinner).
+It seemed like we had somehow arrived in New York through a wormhole, as we ate cole slaw on our bed and we watched The Daily Show.
 Before drifting off to sleep that night, we looked at each other and agreed it was a good thing we were only here for three days.

 Three days later, we sat in at our gate at the Dubai airport to catch our flight to Kathmandu.
 Regardless of how excited we were to get to Nepal to start our trek to Mount Everest, we both were intensely sad to leave the Emirates.
 Sad to leave a city we had just started to learn.
 Sad to leave a country with so much left to reveal.
 Sad to leave a region of the world rife with mysteries and destinations that were just starting to peak our interest.
 We had learned, over our short stay in the UAE, that Dubai is not what it seems, if you give it a chance to show itself to you.
-Give it a chance to teach you something….

 1. Sometimes the mall actually can be more than just a big building filled with pants and McDonalds, with a little creative thinking.